20 Incredible Things To Do in Dubrovnik

 Sipan, the largest island in the Elaphiti Island archipelago, is approximately one hour from Dubrovnik by boat.
 Make sure you visit the charming village of Sudurad, one of Sipan’s two ports, nestled among the island’s incredible array of palm, olive and citrus trees.
 The old shops and apartments hug the quaint harbour, giving way to the prominent old Skocibuha Family house in the centre of town.
 Visit the Jadrolinija Ferry website for schedules to and from Sudurad.

-12. Get your Party on at Club Revelin
+Get your party on at Culture Club Revelin

 Lush vineyards stretch across Croatia, from the Dalmatian Coast to the plains of the Danube river basin.
 Plavac Mali, a commonly-grown grape, makes for flavourful, berry-like wines with a peppery bouquet.
-Pick up a bottle at a local Konzum store in Dubrovnik for only a few dollars, but beware-often times, it has a higher alcohol content than Canadian tourists might be used to.
+Pick up a bottle at a local Konzum store in Dubrovnik for only a few dollars, but keep in mind, it has a higher alcohol content than Canadian tourists might be used to.
 If you’re a serious oenophile, be sure to check out Dubrovnik’s annual springtime wine festival, Festiwine.

-Turkish Airlines‘ new Istanbul-Dubrovnik route operates four times a week.
-This means Canadians can get to and from Dubrovnik via Istanbul-one of Europe’s (and Asia’s!) largest and most storied cities.
+Turkish Airlines‘ Istanbul-Dubrovnik route operates several times a week.
+This means Canadians can get to and from Dubrovnik via Istanbul, one of Europe’s (and Asia’s!) largest and most storied cities.
 In fact, if you have a layover between six and 24 hours, you’re encouraged take advantage of free and comprehensive tours of Istanbul originating from the airport.
-Check out http://www.istanbulinhours.com for more.
+Check out Turkish Airlines’ Touristanbul for more.

 Business Class on Turkish Airlines can turn the trek to Dubrovnik into a true highlight of your trip.
-Seats easily recline into full-length beds, the WIFI is remarkably fast, and handsomely dressed chefs serve meals of a caliber you’d never thought possible on a plane.
+Seats easily recline into full-length beds, the WiFi is remarkably fast, and handsomely dressed chefs serve meals of a calibre you’d never thought possible on a plane.
 Flight staff are attentive and charming, and the in-flight entertainment is top-notch.

 Stradun (also known as Placa Street) has been Dubrovnik’s main artery since the 13th century.
 Since it’s a pedestrian-only street, you’re able to roam as you please to experience Onofrio Fountain, charming souvenir shops, restaurants and Orlando’s Column.
 For an exceptional Stradun experience, schedule your stroll just as the sun dips below the horizon, when the streetlights come to life and and make the lustrous limestone pavement glow.
 It’s a walk to remember!